projectglow/glow/README.md

 # Built to scale
 Glow makes genomic data work with Spark, the leading engine for working with large structured datasets.
-It fits natively into the ecosystem of tools that have enabled thousands of organizations to scale their workflows to petabytes of data.
+It fits natively into the ecosystem of tools that have enabled thousands of organizations to scale their workflows.
 Glow bridges the gap between bioinformatics and the Spark ecosystem.

 # Flexible